 You can use the BLoC architecture, which stands for Business Logic Component.
 The architecture was depicted by Google in the DartConf2018 and it states that the business logic should be taken out of the presentation layer and placed in the business logic components.
 The BLoC pattern heavily relies on streams and RxDart ( Reactive Dart), a good tool to better understand streams is RxMarbles.

 There are other architectures present in the realm of flutter, for instance, if you’re more comfortable using Redux/Flux, you can use these patterns instead, and there are packages in Flutter that make this possible.
-For small applications and trying out the framework, storing state inside of the components would suffice.
+For small applications and trying out the framework, storing the state inside of the components would suffice.

-React Native uses component, but instead of using the web components that you have in the web like Div and H1, you use the set of components provided by the react-native library for mobile development.
+React Native uses components, but instead of using the web components that you have in the web like Div and H1, you use the set of components provided by the react-native library for mobile development.
 React Native also uses a virtual DOM, but not to manipulate a DOM since there isn’t one, but instead, it is used to communicate with native UI elements.

 Getting started with React Native is also pretty easy, you can get started by installing the create-react-native-app package with npm install create-react-native-package and then using it to create a new React Native application.
 There’s a cool thing about development with React Native, which is that the create react native provides an Expo integration.
 Expo lets you run your code on your mobile device without having to wire it up, by just scanning a QR code that appears on the console.

 React Native has been there for a long time, so it’s supported by most if not all editors you’d want to use and it also supports hot reload.
-When it comes to packages, React Native is the clear winner, with over 5 times the number of packages available for flutter, by nature of being there for more than three years.
+When it comes to packages, React Native is the clear winner, with over 5 times the number of packages available for a flutter, by nature of being there for more than three years.
 It’s a mature framework now and much more stable than flutter.

-React Native’s documentation is pretty good, and is more user-friendly, in that it explains what the props are, what they stand for and how to use them.
+React Native’s documentation is pretty good, and is more user-friendly, in that it explains what the props are, what they stand for, and how to use them.
 The official documentation also includes guides and popular topics in cross-platform development with React Native like how to install and use native modules or create platform-specific components

 React Native’s approach is different than Flutter’s.
 The entire application isn’t compiled to C/C++ or a native language, instead, the UI components are compiled to their native equivalents, and the JS runs in a separate thread and communicates with native modules for any action needed through a bridge.
 This allows React Native to be much faster and more performant than hybrid alternatives like Ionic/Cordova but puts it in a tough spot when compared to Flutter who’s one step closer to the native applications.